Guppy16/sharedSpotifyPlaylist/README.md

 - Change time mins in playlist data
 - Keep record of data of playlists in the past to view past weeks
 - Delete songs that got less than 10
+- SERVER
+  - Abstract functions from server
+  - Give user accessToken ONLY.
+Use that as own authentication for DB, instead of giving them userid

 ### Notes for Development
 - After modifications, git commit your changes & git push heroku master